Viju-DevOps/DevOps/README.md

 6. Create a Dockerfile to facilitate the execution of a JavaScript file and  access it through a web browser.

 > Files to dockerize can be accessed [HERE](Docker)

-10. Design an architecture for hosting a Frontend application on AWS, considering robust security measures
+10. Design an architecture for hosting a Frontend application on AWS, considering robust security measures.

+>This would test your ability to analyze requirements and design a solution.
+This reflects your problem-solving skills, which are crucial in real-world scenarios.